DWI Supervision Program

 - Conduct random drug and alcohol tests on all DWI offenders in our program.

-- Increase awareness of the dangers of underage drinking and DWI.
+- Increase awareness of the dangers of drinking and driving.